kimberlyrobinson11122/multiple_choice_quiz/README.md

 ## Authors and acknowledgment
-Appreciation to the Instructor and TAs at EdX Berkeley
+Appreciation to the Instructor, TAs, Tutuors at EdX Berkeley

 ## Support
-If you need help with anything please email me at kimberly.robinson@outlook.com
+If you need help with anything please email me at kimberly.robinson1122@gmail.com.

 ## Project status
-This is an ongoing project and will be updated as new projects are completed
+This build is complete and to specification, this is in a steady state until feature requests are submitted to the above email address and will be considered with owner approval.

+## Extra comments for sustainability team
+Extra images saved which weren't used but this addition is intentional, is there when/if there is a second build those will be included